kathyw268/kathyw268.github.io/_posts/2019-08-29-28-ways-to-treat-myself.markdown

 Today is my golden birthday (when your age matches the date of your birth.
 For example, I turned 28 on the 28th).
 Growing up my mom constantly told me my birthdate is lucky.
 8 is a lucky number in Chinese culture and I have 2 of them in my birthdate.
 [Here's a very credible source I found explaining why](http://blog.tutorming.com/expats/lucky-and-unlucky-chinese-numbers).

 I really wanted to go big and celebrate my birthday for once.
 But I hate planning and would rather do something low-key.
 We were supposed to hike today and got rained out so I decided to make a list of 28 ways to treat myself.
-Again, I hate planning so I just did a binch of stuff and am now creating the list after the fact.
+Again, I hate planning so I just did a bunch of stuff and am now creating the list after the fact.
 Enjoy!

 1. Sleep in
 2. Hang out with friends